WilliamsAbraham/TaskManager-TakeHome_Task/README.md

 ## Features of this repository:
+PROJECT ENDPOINTS
--CRUD operations for Tasks, Projects, Users, and Notifications.
+- CRUD operations for Tasks, Projects, Users, and Notifications.
--An endpoint to fetch tasks based on their status or priority.
+- An endpoint to fetch tasks based on their status or priority.
--An endpoint to fetch tasks due for the current week.
+- An endpoint to fetch tasks due for the current week.
--An endpoint to assign a task to a project or remove it from a project.
+- An endpoint to assign a task to a project or remove it from a project.
--An endpoint to mark a notification as read or unread.
+- An endpoint to mark a notification as read or unread.